remotemobprogramming/remotemobprogramming.github.io/README.md

 It is highly efficient to work with actual code in contrast to having abstract meta discussions.

 We tried collaboration IDEs.
-Surprisingly, this lead to worse collaboration.
+Surprisingly, this led to worse collaboration.
 Impatient members of the rest of the mob circumvented both, the discussion and the typist, by just hacking their ideas.
 While the typist shares the screen, the rest of the mob has no shortcuts.
 Only the typist types, the rest of the mob must explain what to do through language.